kaelzhang/node-typo/README.md

 If helper has more than one term parameters, it will be treated as an async helper.

-And the second parameter will the callback which should be implemented inside the helper function.
+And the second parameter will be the callback which should be implemented inside the helper function.

 ****